Socks are done!!

 Fair Isle Mittens pattern in Simply Knitting 115

-Here is the second of my patterns published in the new issue of Simply Knitting, available on the 6th December.
+Here is the second of my patterns originally published in the new issue of Simply Knitting.
 These mittens are seriously cosy, knitted in Blacker Swan Falkland Islands wool DK, which sooo soft!
-The pattern came about by mistake when I was charting an old vintage chevron pattern and messed it up, so I flipped it over and ended up with this.
+The pattern came about by mistake when I was charting an old vintage chevron pattern and messed it up, so I flipped it over and ended up with this:

-The pattern is a simple two-colour Fair Isle design which is fun to create.
-The mittens are knitted in the round, increasing for the thumb, which is then added on afterwards.
-The pattern is charted clearly and is available in 3 sizes – Women’s Small-Large and Men’s large.
+The pattern is a simple two-colour standed design which is fun to knit.
+The mittens are worked in the round, increasing for the thumb, which is then added on afterwards.
+The pattern is charted clearly and is available in 2 sizes: 18-20cm (7-8in) and 21-23cm (81/4-9) in.

 Oh I do Like to Knit Beside the Seaside!